 Detroit to Toledo, Ohio, via I-75 S, is approximately 60 miles and should take a little over an hour.
 Famed for its glass manufacturing, Toledo is informally known as the "Glass City."

-Detroit to Lansing, Michigan, via I-96 W is approximately 95 miles and will take approximately 1 1/2 hours.
+Detroit to Lansing, Michigan, via I-96 W is approximately 95 miles and will take about 1.5 hours.
 Lansing is the capital of Michigan and home of Michigan State University.

-Detroit to Grand Rapids, Michigan, via I-696 W is approximately 160 miles and will take approximately 2 1/2 hours.
-Grand Rapids, the hometown of U.S. President Gerald Ford, is also known as "Furniture City," for its history as a furniture manufacturing center.
+Detroit to Grand Rapids, Michigan, via I-696 W is approximately 160 miles and will take about 2.5 hours.
+Grand Rapids, the hometown of U.S. President Gerald Ford.
+It is also known as "Furniture City," for its history as a furniture manufacturing center.

-Detroit to Toronto, Ontario, Canada, via Sarnia is approximately 245 miles and will take approximately 4 hours.
+Detroit to Toronto, Ontario, Canada, via Sarnia is approximately 245 miles and will take about 4 hours.
 Toronto is the capital of the Ontario province of Canada.
-It is the largest city in Canada and one of the most multicultural and cosmopolitan cities of the world.
+It is the largest city in Canada and one of the most multicultural and cosmopolitan cities in the world.

-Detroit to Niagara Falls, Ontario, Canada via Sarnia is approximately 250 miles and will take approximately 4 1/4 hours.
+Detroit to Niagara Falls, Ontario, Canada via Sarnia is approximately 250 miles and will take about 4.25 hours.
 Niagara Falls is famed both for its beauty and as a valuable source of hydroelectric power.
 Peak visitor traffic occurs in the summertime when Niagara Falls are both a daytime and evening attraction.
 More than 28 million tourists visit annually.

-Detroit to Mackinaw City, Michigan, via I-75 N is approximately 290 miles and should take approximately 4 1/4 hours.
+Detroit to Mackinaw City, Michigan, via I-75 N is approximately 290 miles and should take about 4.25 hours.

 Mackinaw City is the most popular tourist city in the state of Michigan.
 Local attractions include Fort Michilimackinac, the Old Mackinac Point Light, the Historic Village, and the retired US Coast Guard Icebreaker Mackinaw.

-Detroit to Chicago, Illinois, via I-94 is approximately 285 miles and should take approximately 4 1/2 hours.
+Detroit to Chicago, Illinois, via I-94 is approximately 285 miles and should take about 4.5 hours.
 Remember that you gain an hour along the way as Chicago is on Central Standard Time.
 Chi-Town's time is one hour earlier than Detroit's.

-Detroit to Traverse City, Michigan, via I-75 N is approximately 250 miles and should take approximately 4 and 1/2 hours.
+Detroit to Traverse City, Michigan, via I-75 N is approximately 250 miles and should take about 4.5 hours.
 Traverse City is on the shores of Lake Michigan’s Grand Traverse Bay.
 It’s known for the annual National Cherry Festival.

-Detroit to Marquette, Michigan, via I-75 N is approximately 470 miles and will take approximately 7 3/4 hours.
+Detroit to Marquette, Michigan, via I-75 N is approximately 470 miles and will take about 7.75 hours.
 Marquette is the largest city of the state's Upper Peninsula.
 Marquette is a major port on Lake Superior, known primarily for shipping iron ore, and is the home of Northern Michigan University.

-Detroit to St. Louis, Missouri, via I-94 W and I-55 S is approximately 550 miles and will take approximately 8 1/2 hours.
-Known as the "Gateway to the West," built along the western bank of the Mississippi River, the city is commonly identified with its 630-foot tall Gateway Arch.
+Detroit to St. Louis, Missouri, via I-94 W and I-55 S is approximately 550 miles and will take about 8.5 hours.
+It is known as the "Gateway to the West," built along the western bank of the Mississippi River.
+The city is commonly identified with its 630-foot tall Gateway Arch.

-Detroit to New York, New York, via I-80 E is approximately 615 miles and will take approximately 10 hours.
-The Big Apple is the most densely populated city in the U.S. It is known as the financial, cultural, and media capital of the world.
+Detroit to New York, New York, via I-80 E is 615 miles and will take approximately 10 hours.
+The Big Apple is the most densely populated city in the U.S. The city is known as the financial, cultural, and media capital of the world.
 It is home to the United Nations, an important center for international diplomacy.

-Detroit to Miami, Florida, via I-75 S, is approximately 1,360 miles and will take approximately 21 hours.
-Known for its beautiful beaches, electric nightlife, and amazing weather, Miami has one of the largest urban centers in the U.S.
+Detroit to Miami, Florida, via I-75 S, is approximately 1,360 miles and will take 21 hours.
+Known for its beautiful beaches, electric nightlife, and fantastic weather, Miami has one of the largest urban centers in the U.S.

-Detroit to Los Angeles, California, via I-80 W is approximately 2,285 miles and will take approximately 33 hours.
-After New York City, Los Angeles is the second largest city in the U.S. LA is also famous as the home of Hollywood, a major center of the world entertainment industry.
+Detroit to Los Angeles, California, via I-80 W is approximately 2,285 miles and will take about 33 hours.
+After New York City, Los Angeles (LA) is the second-largest city in the U.S. LA is also famous as the home of Hollywood, a major center of the world entertainment industry.